shivcc/ROS2_notes_shiv/ROS2 Notebook/Ros basics.md

 # Ros basics 🤖

 1. You must [[Setup]] first.
+2. Setup colcon build and bash script [Colcon and bashrc](Colcon%20and%20bashrc.md)
+3. To make new package see [[Making new package]]
+4. Essential communications is done through Nodes, publishers, subscribers.
+See [[ROS2 Communications]]
+* * *
+### General tips
-2. The name of the py file can be different from the name of the node which can be diff from the name of the executable.
+ 1. The name of the py file can be different from the name of the node which can be diff from the name of the executable.
 2. The location of the node executable is at /ros2_ws/install/my_py_pkg/lib/my_py_pkg
 3. It is easier to call the node by ros2 run my_pkg my_node

-4. Setup colcon build and bash script [Colcon and bashrc](Colcon%20and%20bashrc.md)

-5. Essential communications is done through Nodes, publishers, subscribers.
-See [[ROS2 Communications]]
-* * *
+---
 ### Oop tips

 its better to use oop in making a node